 · 6 min read

-2021 marks 50 years of NSF International and NEHA presenting the Snyder Award, which commemorates Walter F. Snyder, co-founder and first executive director of NSF International, and those who continue his legacy by making outstanding contributions to environmental and public health.
+2021 marks 50 years of NSF and NEHA presenting the Snyder Award, which commemorates Walter F. Snyder, co-founder and first executive director of NSF, and those who continue his legacy by making outstanding contributions to environmental and public health.

 Smith has played a fundamental role in the development, delivery and advancement of national standards that guide regulatory program implementation and set the bar for the design and performance of equipment related to food protection and environmental health.
 He was instrumental to the development and implementation of the Voluntary National Retail Food Regulatory Program Standards (VNRFRPS) and the Manufactured Food Regulatory Program Standards (MFRPS), which are used by local and state food safety agencies to develop consistent and sustained regulatory programs of excellence.
 Meeting the VNRFRPS and MFRPS is now the goal for food safety programs across the country that seek continuous improvement in program delivery.